LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       and initialization needed for its members and bases will appear at every object declaration.

-      **Exception:** A class/struct that has only POD ("plain old data") members, is not a subclass, and does not explicitly declare a destructor, can have its constructor safely inlined in most cases.
+.. note ::  **Exception:** A class/struct that has only POD ("plain old data")
+            members, is not a subclass, and does not explicitly declare a destructor, can have its constructor safely inlined in most cases.

 Do not inline virtual methods